-With the global death toll of COVID-19 (Novel CoronaVirus-2019) breaching 2000 (as of 19th February 2020) and the number of confirmed cases reaching 75,000, we would inevitably need to be cautious and pay strong attention to personal hygiene, as well as following the precautionary measures to lower risk of community spread.
+With the global death toll of COVID-19 (Novel CoronaVirus-2019) on the rise, together with the spike in cases worldwide, we would inevitably need to be cautious and pay strong attention to personal hygiene, as well as following the precautionary measures to lower risk of community spread.
 Nonetheless, staying calm and follow the concrete measures with tremendous rigour.

 Despite Singapore's best effort in the sensitive detection of cases, detailed case reporting, and the overall containment of the virus, we would still need to stay vigilant.
 Currently, there are still no vaccines or cure for the respiratory disease, COVID-19.
 Hence, the best defences are still strongly dependent on the citizens' immune system and practise of proper hygiene.